Forms Rendering

 ).

-However, we must not forget to render possible error messages.
-Both those that were added to individual elements by the
+However, we must not forget to render potential error messages.
+This includes errors added to individual controls using the

 addError()

-) and those added directly to the form (returned by
+) and errors added directly to the form (returned by

 $form->getOwnErrors()